barreiros/VibeWhisper/memory-bank/activeContext.md

 ## Immediate Next Steps

-1.  **Test Transcription Prompt Setting:** Run the application (`npm run dev` or `npm start`) and verify:
+1.  **Test Concurrent Transcription Handling:** Run the application (`npm run dev` or `npm start`) and verify:
-    - The prompt textarea appears in the Settings window.
-    - The previously saved prompt (or empty) is loaded correctly.
-    - Entering text and clicking "Save Prompt" saves the setting (check console logs or subsequent loads).
-    - Transcription requests correctly use the saved prompt (check `TranscriptionService` logs for `Using prompt: ...`).
-Test with and without a prompt.
+    - Start a recording, stop it, and immediately start a second recording before the first transcription completes.
+    - Check console logs for `activeRequests` incrementing/decrementing and queue additions.
+    - Verify that the final pasted text is the combination of both transcriptions, joined by a space.
+    - Verify that temporary audio files (`recording-*.wav`) are correctly created and deleted from the temp directory (`app.getPath('temp')/barreiros-superwhisper-audio`).
+    - Test cases with one or both transcriptions failing.
+    - Test with more than two concurrent requests if possible.
+2.  **Test Transcription Prompt Setting:** (Still relevant from previous task) Run the application and verify the prompt functionality.
-2.  **Update Memory Bank:** Update `progress.md` and `.clinerules`.
+3.  **Update Memory Bank:** Update `progress.md` and `.clinerules`.
 (This step)
-3.  **Await User Feedback/Next Task:** After documentation, await further instructions.
+4.  **Await User Feedback/Next Task:** After documentation and testing, await further instructions.

 ## Active Decisions/Considerations